Strategies for Resuming Building Operations After a COVID-19 Shutdown

 Emergency power systems, such as emergency power generators or Uninterruptible Power Supply (UPS) systems, should be tested as soon as practical in accordance with the original equipment manufacturer’s (OEM) guidelines and normal practices.
 A qualified individual familiar with the operation of the equipment should physically inspect it and observe the emergency equipment testing.

-If the electrical distribution system was de-energized during the shutdown, have a qualified electrician inspect all electrical panels prior to reenergizing the system.
+If the electrical distribution system was de-energized during a shutdown, have a qualified electrician inspect all electrical panels prior to reenergizing the system.
 Extreme caution should be taken to prevent unexpected personal safety hazards while reenergizing the system.

 HVAC and Plumbing

-In most cases, HVAC and plumbing systems will have remained in service during the COVID-19 pandemic shutdown.
+In most cases, HVAC and plumbing systems will have remained in service during a COVID-19 pandemic shutdown.
 Whether or not the systems were shut down, their proper operation should be verified as soon as practical prior to re-occupancy of the buildings.

 Qualified contractors or employees familiar with the proper operation of the equipment should verify that the equipment has no signs of leakage and is maintaining proper temperature, that fluid levels are as expected and, where applicable, that the equipment cycles on and off in accordance with normal operating parameters.